Other schema libraries allow only to decode data (zod

 Schema encoding

-The unique feature of @effect/schema
+The unique feature of Schema

 that makes it stand apart from other schema libraries is encoding.

-In fact, @effect/schema
+In fact, Schema

 includes out-of-the-box APIs to convert between types.
 The same Author